 Adult & Family Programs

 Throughout the year, the Museum offers an exciting variety of adult programs designed to encourage understanding and appreciation of the many facets of our natural world.
-Film series and festivals, music and dance performances, culinary programs, lectures and panel discussions, and intimate classes and workshops provide opportunities to experience new ideas, develop new skills, meet active adults with similar interests, and learn from experts.
+Film series and festivals, field trips and excursions, lectures and panel discussions, and intimate classes and workshops provide opportunities to experience new ideas, develop new skills, meet active adults with similar interests, and learn from experts.

 The Museum also offers a wonderful roster of weekend family programs that create opportunities for parents and children to have fun learning together.
 Our popular live animal shows, storytelling, music, fairs, and festivals are perfect for all ages.